imagej/imagej.github.io/_pages/plugins/epigraph.md

 artifact: EpiGraph
 ---

-{% include ambox text='Please note that, this plugin is focused on biology research.
+{% include notice icon="info" content='Please note that, this plugin is focused on biology research.
 This web page doesn"t provide a complete explanation of usability.
 Deep detailed information can be found in the manuscript: [**EpiGraph: an open-source platform to quantify epithelial organization**](https://www.biorxiv.org/content/10.1101/217521v2) , and in the official lab website: https://www.scutoids.es/' %}

 {\| \|style="vertical-align:top" \| \|<span>
 </span>}